Coronavirus antibody and swab testing service

 Because we already sell other tests for patients to use at home, we’re able to easily make these lab tests available to a larger number of people, including other important workers who may not qualify for an NHS test.

 Anyone can take this test, regardless of whether they’ve had symptoms or not.
-Recent studies suggest that up to 4 out of 5 people may not experience coronavirus symptoms at all.
+Recent studies suggest that up to 50% of people may not experience coronavirus symptoms at all.

 To return to work, you need to discuss your test results with your employer.
 It’s entirely up to your employer to decide that you’re fit to work, and this test alone does not permit you to do so without their consent.